Why choose Christmas Backpacks?

 5. Drop Off the Backpack

-Drop off to a collection site (list coming soon) by Friday, November 3, or bring them to Annual Homecoming at The Heights Baptist Church in Colonial Heights on Sunday, November 12 or Monday, November 13.
+Drop off to a collection site (see list below) by Friday, November 3, or bring them to Annual Homecoming at The Heights Baptist Church in Colonial Heights on Sunday, November 12 or Monday, November 13.

 Drop-Off Locations